Standard imsets for undirected and chain graphical models: Standard imsets for general undirected graphs

 \subsection{Some consideration toward a definition of standard imsets for general undirected graphs}

-The imset defined in the last section through all minimal triangulations has `extra' additional parts as shown in the following example. \begin{exmp} Put $N = \bra{a,b,c,d,e}$.
-Consider the graph $H$ in \reffig{H} and its minimal triangulations $H_1,H_2$.
+The imset defined in the last section through all minimal triangulations has `extra' additional parts as shown in the following example. \begin{exmp} Put $N = \{ a,b,c,d,e \}$.
+Consider the graph $H$ in Figure~\ref{fig:H} and its minimal triangulations $H_1,H_2$.

 Then the imset $v_H$ in \eqref{eq:ugim1} is